Out of Control

 * Bible texts credited to NIV are from the Holy Bible, New International Version.
 Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc. Used by permission.
 All rights reserved worldwide.

-Charles Mills, a media producer (he does the weekly "Liberty Insider) radio program) and author, writes from Berkeley Springs, West Virginia.
+Charles Mills, a media producer, is the host of "LifeQuest Liberty" radio program.
+He writes from Berkeley Springs, West Virginia.